cyfdecyf/cow/README.md

 - 64-bit and 32-bit binaries for Linux
 - 32-bit binary for Windows

-On OS X or Linux, run the following command to install pre-compiled binary (curl is required, along with trust):
+For OS X and Linux, run the following command to install pre-compiled binary (re-run to update)

     curl -s -L https://github.com/cyfdecyf/cow/raw/master/install-cow.sh | bash

-Rerun this command to update COW.
+Experimental windows binary is also provided, look at the [downloads page](https://github.com/cyfdecyf/cow/downloads).

 The install script will do the following: